 Title: ____________________________

-Attachment A
+Attachment “A”

-HANSON PRODUCTION COMPANY (“Hanson”)
+HANSON PRODUCTION COMPANY

-Summary of Terms Conditions
+Summary of Terms and Conditions

-East Sour Lake Project (needs to be described with a plat)
+East Sour Lake Project

-Well No. 2: Hanson has earned an undivided 50% working interest in Well No. 2 unit by performing a recompletion operation.
-Hanson will assign an undivided 25% working interest in Well No. 2 to ENA for a purchase price equal to 50% of its actual costs involved in recompleting and equipping said well at Closing..
-ENA and Hanson will each thereafter own a 25% working interest in Well No. 2 unit..
-At such time that the costs attributable to the recompletion reach$321,000 (current AFE), each party shall have the continuing right to discontinue its capital contributions to said operation.
-If only one Party elects to continue the operation by expending 100% of the dollars necessary to complete the operation, then in such event, the interest of the Parties in Well No. 2 and the net revenues attributable thereto shall be adjusted based on the total amount of capital contributed by each party to the recompletion operation.
-(This overrun provision may not be necessary since Hanson has nearly completed the recompletion and the actual costs are known)
+Well No. 2: Hanson has earned an undivided 50% working interest with a __% net revenue interest in Well No. 2 unit by performing a recompletion operation.
+ENA would commit to fund one half of the actual costs of recompleting and equipping the well, up to a maximum of $_________ (one half of the $_______ AFE).
+In exchange, ENA would be entitled to an undivided 25% working interest in the Well No. 2 unit.
+If the costs attributable to recompleting and equipping the well exceed $______, each Party shall have the right to discontinue funding the operation.
+If one Party elects to continue funding the operation, the interest earned by ENA in the Well No. 2 unit would be adjusted based on the total amount of capital contributed by each Party to the operation.

-Well No. 3: Under terms of certain agreements between Adobeand Hanson (“Adobe Agreements”), Hanson has the right to earn a 77.5% initial working interest from the Adobe Estate in an additional well (“Well No. 3”) by funding 100% of the drilling and completion costs.
-Once Hanson recoups its actual drilling and completion costs from cumulative net revenues (“Adobe payout”), the Adobe estate carried working interest increases from 22.5% to 35.0% and Hanson’s working interest decreases from 77.5% to 65.0%.
+Well No. 3: Under terms of certain agreements between Adobe Estate and Hanson (“Adobe Agreements”), Hanson has the right to earn a 77.5% initial working interest with a __% net revenue interest from the Adobe Estate in an additional well (“Well No. 3”) by funding 100% of the drilling and completion costs of such well.
+Once Hanson recoups its actual drilling and completion costs from cumulative net revenues (“Adobe Payout”), the Adobe Estate’s carried working interest increases from 22.5% to 35.0%, and Hanson’s working interest decreases from 77.5% to 65.0%.

-At closing, Hanson will assign ENA 80% of its initial 77.5% working interest in its leasehold interest covering the proposed unit for the Well No. 3 location..
-As a result, ENA will be assigned an initial undivided working interest of ~62.0% (~52.0% after Adobe payout).
-ENA and Hanson will respectively fund 90% and 10% of the actual drilling and completion expenditures necessary to attempt a dual completion in the EY-4 and EY-5 sands of Well No. 3 up to the an AFE amount of $2.5MM.
-ENA will receive its share of Well No. 3 net revenues until Payout 1 is reached.
-“Payout 1” will be defined at the point in time when ENA has received net revenues equal to the greater of 1.15 times its actual undiscounted capital contributions or a 15% IRR compounded monthly from both Well No. 3 and Well No.1 (as described below).
-Upon Payout 1, ENA’s working interest in Well No. 3 will be reduced to a 46.5% after payout working interest (~39.0% after Adobe payout).
-Accordingly, Hanson will retain 20% of the 77.5% before Payout 1 working interest (an initial working interest of ~15.5%) until ENA attains Payout 1, after which Hanson will increase its after Payout 1 working interest to 40% of the 77.5% working interest (~31.0% working interest before Adobe payout, ~26.0% after Adobe payout).
+ENA would agree to fund 90% and Hanson would agree to fund 10% of the actual drilling and completion costs of a dual completion in the EY-4 and EY-5 sands of Well No. 3, up to the AFE amount of $2.5MM.
+In exchange, ENA would be entitled to an undivided working interest of 62.0% before Adobe Payout, reducing to an undivided working interest of 52.0% after Adobe Payout.
+Hanson would retain an undivided working interest of 15.5% before Adobe Payout, reducing to an undivided working interest of 13% after Adobe Payout.

+Upon the occurrence of Payout 1 (defined below), ENA’s interest in Well No. 3 would be reduced to 46.5% working interest if Payout 1 occurs before Adobe Payout, or to a 39.0% working interest if Payout 1 occurs after Adobe Payout; and Hanson’s interest in Well No. 3 will increase to a 31% working interest if Payout 1 occurs before Adobe Payout, or to a 26% working interest if Payout 1 occurs after Adobe Payout.

+“Payout 1” will be defined as the point in time when ENA has received aggregate net revenues attributable to Well No. 3 and Well No. 1 (discussed below) equal to the greater of 1.15 times its funds advanced for operations on Well No. 3 or a 15% IRR compounded monthly on its funds advanced for operations on Well No. 3.